“FROM now on, wa nay backer-backer (no more backers).”

-Of the number, some 1,600 are employees in the provincial and district hospitals.
+Of the number, some 1,600 are employees in provincial and district hospitals.

-As of June 29, the services of around 1,043 temporary workers had been retained by the Garcia administration.
+As of June 29, the services of around 1,043 temporary workers were retained by the Garcia administration.

 The second batch was released last June 29, bearing the names of 40 temporary workers whose services were retained.